These homemade white chocolate cranberry cookies need just 6 ingredients to make and require zero baking. Thick, chewy, and perfectly sweet.

 - Secretly healthy.
 No white flour, no refined sugar, and no butter or oil is needed.

 - Ready in 5 minutes.
 These are the kind of cookies you can make on a whim without turning on the oven.

 - Easy to customize.
 Keep them as they are, or add your favorite cookie mix-ins.

-Now, these aren’t your traditional no bake cookies.
-There is no flour, no butter, and no grains needed, but you’d never tell.
+- Perfect texture and flavor.
 The texture is soft, chewy, and thick.
 They taste like vanilla cookies flavored with sweet white chocolate pieces that balance out the tartness of the cranberries.

 - Cashew butter– Smooth and drippy cashew butter, with no added sugar.
-Try to use a cashew butter with a thin texture, otherwise, it will be harder to mix into the other ingredients.
+Try to use cashew butter with a thin texture.
+Otherwise, it will be harder to mix into the other ingredients.
 You can replace this with almond butter, peanut butter, or even tahini.

 - Vanilla extract– Gives a touch of vanilla flavor to the cookies.

 - White chocolate chips– What is a cranberry recipe without any white chocolate in it?

 - Dried Cranberries– Be sure to use 100% unsweetened dried cranberries.